coastal erosion

 revetted seawall

-Revetted Seawall, Myrtle Beach, SC. © SCDHEC
+Revetted Seawall, Myrtle Beach, SC. © SCDES

 Revetted Seawall: A seawall, typically made of concrete, reinforced with a rock revetment.